 Press Release

-SCGC Presents Eco-Friendly Plastic Innovation “SCGC GREEN POLYMER” Along With Advanced Solutions That Meet Global Megatrends at K 2022
+SCGC Presents Green Innovation “SCGC GREEN POLYMER” Along With Advanced Solutions That Meet Global Megatrends at K 2022

-SCG Chemicals (SCGC), the leader in sustainable chemistry innovations and largest chemical manufacturing business in Thailand and ASEAN, is introducing environmentally friendly as part of the “Green Innovation” development initiative and the lineup of innovative chemical products that respond to the global megatrends under the theme “INNOVATION THAT’S REAL” at “K 2022”, the world’s largest exhibition for the plastic and rubber industry, scheduled for October 19-26, 2022 in Dusseldorf, Germany.
-SCGC also partnered with Norner, a world-class leader in industrial polymer R&D services based in Norway, and the Alliance to End Plastic Waste (AEPW), the global non-profit organization, to hold a seminar titled “Circular Packaging for Real” to discuss the global trends and solutions for a comprehensive collaboration to reduce the volume of post-consumer plastic, and development of environmentally friendly packaging.
+SCG Chemicals (SCGC), a leading chemical business for sustainability in Thailand and ASEAN, is introducing “Green Innovation”and the lineup of innovative chemical products that respond to the global megatrends under the theme “INNOVATION THAT’S REAL” at “K 2022”, the world’s no.1 trade fair for plastics and rubber, from October 19-26, 2022 in Dusseldorf, Germany.
+SCGC also partnered with Norner, a world-class leader in industrial polymer R&D services based in Norway, and the Alliance to End Plastic Waste (AEPW), the global non-profit organization, to hold the “Circular Packaging for Real”seminar, focusing on the global trends and solutions for environmentally friendly packaging.

-Dr. Suracha Udomsak, Chief Innovation Officer and Executive Vice President - New Business, SCG Chemicals (SCGC), said K 2022 gathers more than 3,300 participants and innovation developers from around the world.
-This year SCGC showcases a full lineup of plastic innovations and innovative chemical products developed under the concept “INNOVATION THAT’S REAL”.
-There is a range of innovative chemical products that are created to strike a real deal for all possibilities and to align with the global megatrends as the company has pivoted its resources to developing eco-friendly products and innovations under the “Green Innovation” development initiative, which is part of the circular economy model, aimed at reducing the use of energy and greenhouse gas emissions.
-SCGC is committed to developing High Value Added Products & Services (HVA) to serve the needs of five major industries that have recorded continuously explosive growth in response to the evolving global megatrends.
-The five key industries with exponential growth that are shaping the future are packaging, automotive, infrastructure, healthcare, and energy solutions.
+Dr. Suracha Udomsak, Chief Innovation Officer and Executive Vice President - New Business, SCG Chemicals (SCGC), said K 2022 gathers more than 3,300 exhibitors from around the world.
+This year SCGC showcases a full lineup of chemical innovations under the concept “INNOVATION THAT’S REAL”, innovating for all possibilities, aligning with the global megatrends, and focusing on the “Green Innovation”.
+The green innovations are developed based on the circular economy principle, energy efficiency and greenhouse gas emissions reduction.
+SCGC is committed to developing High Value Added Products & Services (HVA) to serve the needs of five major industries with continuous growth and also in line with the global megatrends comprising of packaging, automotive, infrastructure, healthcare, and energy solutions.

-SCGC’s highlighted innovations, products, and services on display at K 2022 included the environmentally friendly plastic innovation under the SCGC GREEN POLYMER™ brand for manufacturing eco-friendly packaging.
-It focuses on making the most of all resources available for the highest benefits.
-The brand has received a good response from leading brands in the industry.
-SCGC also showcased the innovative plastics and future-focused composites for producing lightweight automotive parts for the next-generation cars to help save energy, including the SCGC Floating Solar Solutions developed in response to the surge of clean energy usage and adoption of renewable energy.
+SCGC’s highlights at K 2022 include the green innovation under the “SCGC GREEN POLYMER” brand for manufacturing eco-friendly packaging, maximizing resources.
+The brand has received a good response from leading brand owners in the industry.
+SCGC also showcases the innovative plastics and composites for producing lightweight automotive parts which help save energy.
+Moreover, SCGC Floating Solar Solutions well response to the surge of clean energy and adoption of renewable energy.

-The Chief Innovation Officer and Executive Vice President of SCGC added that development of High Value Added Products & Services (HVA) is one of SCGC’s key strategies for business sustainability driven by research and development (R&D).
-Last year, SCGC spent 0.7% of its sales revenue on research and development programs(1).
-The company has around 560 personnel in R&D and already registered a total of 473 patents as of December 31, 2021.
+The Chief Innovation Officer and Executive Vice President of SCGC added that the development of High Value Added Products & Services (HVA) is one of SCGC’s key strategies for business sustainability driven by research and development (R&D).
+Last year, SCGC spent 0.7% of its revenue from sales on R&D(1).
+The company has around 560 personnels in R&D and already registered a total of 473 patents as of December 31, 2021.
 SCGC has conducted research and development programs on multiple areas such as development of its own technologies and innovations, fostering strategic collaboration with partners in order to jointly develop innovations, expanding the network of collaboration on research and development with leading researchers and global research and development organizations such as Oxford University.